Is Cincinnati Children’s Screening for Coronavirus (COVID-19) Symptoms at Entrances?

-COVID-19 drive-up testing is available at Cincinnati Children's Burnet Campus (where the valet parking lot was).
+COVID-19 drive-thru testing is available at many Cincinnati Children's locations, including Burnet Campus (where the valet parking lot was).

-Can We Do At-Home Screening and Drive-Up Testing?
+Can We Do At-Home Screening and Drive-Thru Testing?

 If you are concerned that your child may have COVID-19, contact your child’s primary care provider first to discuss your concerns and next steps.